graceyw/ML-PlanktonIdentifier/README.md

 ##### *Visualization of our training losses over 8 epochs.*

 #### Visualizing an Activation Gradient
 In order to get a snapshot of our model at work, we decided to create a visualization.
-Here we extracted the primary layer of the sample image and compare the activation gradient, the original image, and the activation gradient times the image.
-As mentioned in the [important considerations section](#important-considerations), this visualization illuminated how the model picked up on the original dimensions of the images, rendering our preprocessing potentially less impactful than we had hoped.
+Here we extracted the primary layer of the sample image and compare the original image, the activation gradient times the image, and the activation gradient on its own.
+As mentioned in the [important considerations section](#important-considerations), this visualization illuminates how the model picked up on the original dimensions of the images, rendering our preprocessing potentially less impactful than we had hoped.
 There is a possible next step here, discussed in the next section.

 ![alt text](example_image.png) ![alt text](activation_times_image.png) ![alt text](activation_gradient.png)
 ##### *Example image, activation gradient times the image, and the activation gradient.*